Drug Addiction Treatment and Rehab

 - Hallucinogenic drugs.
 Hallucinogens are psychoactive drugs that affect the way you experience the world around you.
 A few of the most popular hallucinogenic drugs include Ecstasy, LSD PCP, and mushrooms.
 The effects of hallucinogenic drugs can range from pleasant sensory distortions and feelings of empathy to terrifying hallucinations and violent impulses.
 These psychedelic substances are popular among young people, many of whom are introduced to hallucinogenic drugs at clubs, raves, concerts, or parties.
 Although hallucinogenic drugs are commonly believed to be non-addictive, clinical research has shown that drugs like Ecstasy can cause signs of physical and psychological dependence, including withdrawal symptoms, obsessive thoughts, and cravings.

 - Pharmaceutical drugs.
-When it comes to prescription drug abuse, opiate pain medications are the most widely abused.
+When it comes to prescription drug abuse and drug addiction, opiate pain medications are the most widely abused.
 The Centers for Disease Control and Prevention (CDC) notes that in 2012, over 250 million prescriptions were written for analgesics like Vicodin, Norco, and Percocet.
 At the same time, the CDC estimates that 46 Americans die every day from overdoses on narcotic pain relievers, and that addiction to prescription drugs now surpasses both heroin and cocaine.
 However, opiates aren’t the only prescription medications that can cause dependence and addiction.
 Other commonly abused prescription drugs include sedatives in the benzodiazepine family (Valium, Klonopin, Ativan, Xanax), stimulants used to treat attention deficit hyperactivity disorder (Adderall, Ritalin, Concerta), and prescription sleeping pills (Ambien, Lunesta).

 Even now, many people assume that drug addiction is caused by a failure of willpower or by weak character.
 But the medical community now recognizes that addiction is a brain disease, not a character flaw.
 WebMD notes that the repeated use of drugs like heroin, cocaine, meth, or prescription opiates causes profound changes in the structure and function of the brain.
 These substances interfere with the way your brain processes and responds to neurotransmitters, chemicals that control emotion, energy levels, pain response, judgment, sleep patterns, and metabolism.

 The more you use these drugs, the more your brain and nerves come to rely on these substances to produce feelings of pleasure, excitement, relaxation, or euphoria.
-Addiction occurs when repeated use of a drug changes the brain in such a way that the user can no longer function normally without it.
+Drug addiction occurs when repeated use of a drug changes the brain in such a way that the user can no longer function normally without it.

 - Unintentional weight loss